Children's Comprehensive Bible Question Quiz

 To whom did God give the stone tablets that contained the commandments?

 a.
-Joseph was given the tablets by God when he was an administrator in Egypt.
+God gave the tablets to Joseph when he served as an administrator in Egypt.

 b.
 Adam received the tablets after eating from the Tree of Knowledge.